 The collections are in a range of formats, including paper (e.g. letters, minutes and printed reports), publications, manuscripts, photographs, prints, parchment, cinefilm, audio cassette, video, digital media and artefacts.
 Records of the medical colleges are held by St Bartholomew’s and the Royal London Archives and Museums.

 Archives Catalogue and Information Resources

-The Archives Catalogue contains collection, file and item level descriptions of the collections.
+The Archives Catalogue contains collection, file and item level descriptions of the college archives, private papers and rare print collections.
 Search the Archives Catalogue for records relating to your research, or for the names of persons or places featured in the collections.
 Digital images of some of the items in the collections are available.

 Archive resource guides are available to download for the following subjects:

 - English [PDF 661KB]